 Purchasing Fenton his first pitbike, he would go on to train at his local track in Villajoyosa and soon caught the eye of many other riders, who are still friends today.
 One rider helped enter Fenton in his first Pitbike race at the end of 2015 - finishing 2nd!
 The journey then snowballed into 140cc MiniGP in 2016 with Cuña de Campeones and ANPA.
 Finishing 3rd overall in ANPA and 10th in Cuña de Campeones.
 Fenton then earnt a semi scholarship for 2016 with Cuña de Campeones, and went on to ride a PreMoto4 250cc.

 Unfortunately, mid season Fenton broke his arm.
 But after many hospital visits and scans decided to still compete in 2 races, having to have his cast removed for each race and a brace fitted, which did affect Fentons chances but in his words "it is about the points Mum".
 He finishing 6th in Cuña de Campeones and 1st in Copa de Levante.
 Fenton has now gained another semi scholarship this season with the Valencian team and has also been given the opportunity to ride on his home turf "The UK" He has been entered to ride in the KTM RC 390 Cup starting his first race at the end of March.

-This year Fenton aims to compete in the UK and Spain gaining some podiums and learning as much as he can.
+This year Fenton aimed to compete in the UK and Spain gaining some podiums and learning as much as he can.
 Fenton has great support of family, friends, mechanics and a great trainer.
-2019 we will be looking to move further up the ladder in the motorbike world and are open to any help or suggestions!
+Building on the achievements in 2019, we are looking to move further up the ladder in the motorbike world for 2020.

-2019 We have some great sponsors on board but can always do with that little bit of extra help financially.
+For 2019 we had some great sponsors on board but can always do with that little bit of extra help financially.
 Our main sponsors are family.
 If you feel this maybe something you can help with or are interested in please contact us via the contacts link.